drpetersonfernandes/FindRomCover/README.md

 2. Extract the ZIP file to a folder of your choice.
 3. Run `FindRomCover.exe`.

+## Recent Updates
+- Switched to System.Text.Json for all JSON handling (removed Newtonsoft.Json dependency).
+- Updated dependencies for better performance and compatibility (e.g., ControlzEx to 7.0.1).
+- Improved error logging in key areas for better debugging.

 ## Support the Project

 If you find 'Find ROM Cover' useful, please consider showing your support!